arif-makhdzir/SelfDrivingCarND-P5-VehicleDetectionAndTracking/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+In code cell 12, I trained a linear SVM using LinearSVC.

 ### Sliding Window Search